rmtuckerphx/ai102-testprep/azure-ai-services.md

 * For PDF, Office and HTML documents, use Document Intelligence
 * Less than 4MB
 * Greater than 50x50px
+* Spatial Analysis - detects presence and movement of people in video in real-time.
+Seems to be deprecated.
 * VisualFeatures:
 	* CAPTION - sentence that describes the image contents
 	* READ (OCR) - extract printed or hand-written text